nser77/netadmin/README.md

 NETADMIN is an admin tool written in Python/Django that allow the administrator to centralize GeoIP address list and distribute it through a Producer/Consumer architecture.

-Both Producer and Consumer uses a MaxMind free account to download and store the address list.
+Both Producer and Consumer uses a MaxMind free account to download and store the address list and the IPs provided by MaxMind.
 On Producer side, please set your MaxMind download key into: ```netadmin/netadmin/geoip/maxmind/conf.json```

 Each Consumer must download and store the IPs of each address list and update them through cron.